dasomeom/dasomeom.github.io-cs7641/README.md

 | Valence          | Describes the musical positiveness conveyed by a track.

-### Unsupervised

-The goal of the DBScan unsupervised learning portion was to generate playlists comprised of tracks with similar musical features.
-To this end, we separated the dataset into the core numerical musical features taking care to filter out identifying labels and classifications such as the track name, artist, and genre.
-We also removed effectively duplicate tracks based on artist and track name, which reduced the dataset size from ~280,000 to ~150,000 tracks.
-The resultant list of musical features consisted of acousticness, danceability, energy, instrumentalness, liveness, loudness, speechiness, tempo, and valence.

 After standardizing the musical feature data subset, we performed PCA to better understand the underlying data's core composition.
 It turned out that the explained variance was reasonably well distributed amongst the various musical features with 99% variance explanation requiring 8 of 9 principal components and only ~40% explained by the first component.
 We capped the number of components at 9 since there were only 9 musical features under consideration.

 <p align="center">